How to get involved - Voluntary Services

 "Those who can, do.
 Those who can do more, volunteer"

-The Trust has a large and vibrant team of volunteers who work at both Whiston and St Helens hospitals, they support our staff, help our patients and provide an invaluable contribution the day to day running of the Trust
+The Trust has a large and vibrant team of volunteers who work at Whiston, St Helens and Newton Community hospitals, they support our staff, help our patients and provide an invaluable contribution the day to day running of the Trust

 • To gain experience in healthcare